beefoo/climate-wall-docs/_research/README.md

 1. During HoPE meetings: feedback will be documented and added to a backlog
 2. [Online form](https://goo.gl/forms/Qipw7xxgCSqpq9dp2): feedback will be collected, organized, and added to a backlog.
 [Responses will be added to this spreadsheet](https://docs.google.com/spreadsheets/d/1NpO9iBn29Y2jsRMEhafRsJ_b_MPJ9j72z4deZo6XmtY/edit?usp=sharing).
-3. [Github issues](https://github.com/beefoo/climate-lab/issues): this is how feedback will be tracked and organized (feedback from #1 and #2 will be translated here.)
+3. [Github issues](https://github.com/beefoo/climate-lab/issues): this is how feedback will be tracked and organized.
+Feedback from (1) and (2) will be translated here.
 If you have a Github account, you can submit issues directly here and/or add comments to existing issues.
 This is also a good way to see what feedback has already be submitted.